rcsb/symmetry-benchmark/README.md

 set of 1007 proteins.
 These are annoted with various types of structural repeats, primarily internal symmetry.

 The Myers-Turnbull benchmark is contained in file `domain_symm_benchmark.tsv`.
 The original file can be accessed from the symmetry-benchmark-1.0.0 tag, and can be used to exactly duplicate the results from the paper (together with the [CE-Symm 1.0.0 Release](https://github.com/rcsb/symmetry/releases)).
 Later releases reflect changes in the PDB (e.g. obsolete entries) or the discovery of mistakes in the manual curation (e.g. overlooked translational repeats).
+The structures of all domains in PDB format are found in `domain_symm_benchmark.tgz`.

 Each line of the file consists of a SCOPe domain identifier (v.
 2.01) and an annotation of the symmetry.
 Abbreviations used:
  - **C1**   Asymmetric